The 14 Best Spanish Learning Websites for Students (Plus Tips to Make Your Own Spanish Class Website)

-And as if all this weren’t enough, websites offer a variety of features (such as multimedia activities) and formats (such as “cloze” questions and open-ended questions) which appeal to many different learning styles.
+Spanish learning websites can be accessed from anywhere, and they offer a variety of features (such as multimedia activities) and formats (such as “cloze” questions and open-ended questions) for different learning styles.

-Quick Tips for Incorporating Websites into Your Spanish Classes
+- 5 Quick Tips for Incorporating Websites into Your Spanish Classes

-11 Rad Spanish Learning Websites for Students to Study While They Surf
+14 Spanish Learning Websites for Students

 This website allows students to access brief explanations of grammatical points and practice with verb drills and pronunciation.
 It also offers custom flashcards (cool!), an idiom generator and a bilingual cultural section where students can read and listen about different aspects of Hispanic American and Spanish culture.

 Students just click here and enter a verb they wish to conjugate, choose the subject pronoun they want and…¡ahí está! (there it is!)
 The site even offers the -se conjugations of the imperfect subjunctive!
 Fancy!

-4. Spanish Proficiency Exercises
+Spanish Proficiency Exercises

 A neat-o website from the University of Texas at Austin.
 The website features a series of video-recorded interviews with native speakers that gradually increase in complexity, so there’s something for every skill level—from beginning to superior.
 Students can click around here to test themselves or build their listening comprehension skills.